saadjangdaa/saadjangdaa/README.md

 Hi Devs,<br>
 I am a Full-Stack Developer and Co-Founder of StudyNinja AI
 <br>I'm currently building SubjectGPT for students
+<br>I have a experience of 3-4 years in Full-Stack Development from .NET to React to Angular
 <br>I'm looking to collabrate on Unimentor my OpenSource project
 <br>I'm currently learning Web3 technologies and Generateive AI<br>

+💼 Services I Offer:

+- Web Development: Crafting seamless digital experiences powered by cutting-edge technologies.
+- Angular , Next.js, CSS, HTML, React: Harnessing the latest web development tools for stunning and responsive designs.
+- AI Expertise: Leveraging my profound understanding of in LLM models like GPT 3.5 and Claude AI
+- AI Chatbots: Created AI assistanst using Fine tune Models and  intelligent conversational interfaces.
+- GPT-4 and other AI Models Integration: Seamlessly integrating powerful AI models into various applications.
+- Enterprise Level Development: Creating Large and Big Finance Softwares for the companies

 ## 🌐 Socials: